babeloff/systemd-pilot/README.md

 # systemd Pilot

-systemd Pilot is a desktop application for managing systemd services on GNU/linux systems. it can be described as a gui for systemd or systemctrl.
+systemd Pilot is a desktop application for managing systemd services on GNU/linux systems. it can be described as a gui for systemctrl.

 ![image](https://github.com/user-attachments/assets/85ee68be-aa3e-4291-8435-ef9ee7b8b72f)